-- 10.1 The application is recommended for approval subject to the following conditions: - 1.
-The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

-Reason: To comply with the provisions of Section 91 (1) of the Town and Country Planning Act 1990 (as amended).

-2. The development hereby permitted shall be carried out in accordance with the plans listed below under the heading "Plans Referred to in Consideration of this Application".

-Reason: For the avoidance of doubt and in the interests of proper planning.

-The surfacing materials shall be consistent with those approved for the adjoining developments granted under planning permissions SDNP/17/02757/FUL SDNP/17/02767/FUL unless otherwise agreed in writing.
-Reason: In the interests of visual amenity.
+- 10.1 The application is recommended for approval subject to the following conditions: - I. The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason: To comply with the provisions of Section 91 (1) of the Town and Country Planning Act 1990 (as amended). - 2.
+The development hereby permitted shall be carried out in accordance with the plans listed below under the heading "Plans Referred to in Consideration of this Application". - Reason: For the avoidance of doubt and in the interests of proper planning. - The surfacing materials shall be consistent with those approved for the adjoining developments granted under planning permissions SDNP/17/02757/FUL SDNP/17/02767/FUL unless otherwise agreed in writing.

-4. Prior to the occupation of any dwelling, details of the soft landscape treatments shall be submitted to and approved in writing by the Local Planning Authority.
-These details shall be implemented in full thereafter unless otherwise agreed in writing.